Saki-JSU/Bioinformatics/BioSoftware/SRAtoolkit.md

    - Create a new folder called "sratoolkit" to save user information

    - After entering the terminal，type "C" to choose CACHE.
-The location of user-repository choose the location of new folder "sratoolkit".
-The process-local location choose the location of sratoolkit.3.0.0-ubuntu64 folder.
+The location of user-repository is the location of new folder "sratoolkit".
+The process-local location is the location of sratoolkit.3.0.0-ubuntu64 folder.

    - Type "A" to choose AWS.
 Choose "report cloud instance identity".